What Do Antioxidants Really Do?

 - Winter Squash

-So, the next time your eyes light up and you get excited when you see “antioxidants” on a packaged food label, look for some of the items on this list on the packaging, but keep in mind it is best when antioxidants come from real, whole foods.
-You’ll also remember that antioxidants may not only keep disease and organ troubles at bay—they could help the brain to function more clearly, keep your heart pumping strong and your vision sharp, slow your cellular aging, detoxify your body and blood, serve as a natural anti-inflammatory agent, and fight chronic fatigue.
-And load up that shopping cart!
+Add some of the items on this list to your next shopping trip.
+It's great if the food you buy has "antioxidant" on the label, but keep in mind that the best antioxidants come from real, whole foods.
+Also remember that antioxidants may not only help keep healthy troubles at bay — they could help the brain to function better, keep your heart pumping strong and your vision sharp, slow cellular aging, detoxify your body and blood, fight inflammation, and battle chronic fatigue.
+So load up that shopping cart!